rpoleski/MulensModel/examples/example_16/README.md

 python ulens_model_fit.py ob08092-o4.yaml
 ```

-There are many more features to be added - _please let authors now what specific needs you have_.
+There are many more features to be added - _please let authors know what specific needs you have_.

 Please note that this code is a high-level example for MulensModel, but it uses fitting algorithms that are not part of MulensModel.
 The latter allows many microlensing calculations including chi^2 for given data and model parameters, but does not have built-in fitting capabilities.